What kind of page is azurewebsites[.]net?

 This tech-support scam is very similar to others such as "Error Code 09-986-6321", "Error XR01F5", and "Windows Defender Alert (0x3e7)".
 Scammers often use them to trick people into paying for technical support or software.
 Once contacted, these criminals try to make people believe that they must solve the so-called issues immediately using their services or products.

 None of these scams should be trusted.
-PUAs that lead to them also share many similarities.
+Apps promoting such scams also share many similarities.
 Most are presented as legitimate, however, once installed they simply cause problems - they generate revenue for developers by causing unwanted redirects, displaying intrusive ads, and gathering data.

 Common ways to download/install unwanted apps are through intrusive ads or when they are bundled with other software.
-Bundling is a deceptive marketing method used to trick people into downloading and installing PUAs with other, regular software in a stealthy way.
-PUAs are usually hidden in "Custom", "Advanced" and other similar sections of the software set-ups.
+Bundling is a deceptive marketing method used to trick people into downloading and installing unwanted apps with other, regular software in a stealthy way.
+These apps are usually hidden in "Custom", "Advanced" and other similar sections of the software set-ups.

 In summary, information regarding the inclusion of apps into set-ups is not properly disclosed.
 Generally, people who skip steps (leave all settings unchecked) install their chosen software, but also with unwanted apps.